galister/wlx-overlay-x/README.md

 Right click: turn your controller so that your backhand is facing your hmd.
 You'll get a yellow laser.
 Pull trigger for right-click.

+Move screen: Grab using grip.
+Adjust distace using stick up/down while gripping.

+Resize screen: Same as Move screen but turn your controller to get the yellow laser.

 # Reporting Issues

 Make sure to: